 Written procedures and records of training assist both the staff member and supervisor track the progress of training programs.

-Documentation of training will be used during investigations to verify if, when and how "instruction, training and supervision" has been provided to staff.
+Documentation of training will be used during incident investigations and assessments to verify if, when and how "instruction, training and supervision" has been provided to staff.

 Up-to-date training records also assist in identifying training needs.